vaibhavpallod/miniproject/README.md

 ## Functionalities
-  -Track the skills and achievements.
+  - Track the skills and achievements.
-  -Search the students as per their experience.
+  - Search the students as per their experience.
-  -Join the network with your details.
+  - Join the network with your details.
-  -Know all the students in network.
+  - Know all the students in network.

 ## Screenshots
   ![image](https://user-images.githubusercontent.com/62668247/126648727-ad6ea28f-f225-462e-8b8a-e3ae712a3a16.png)